 According to the Jersey Journal, British featherweight champion Ben Jordan was traveling the U.S. around the same time and was also in the running to face McGovern, but that pairing never materialized.
 It was unnecessary in a way since McGovern defeated Eddie Santry, who had thrashed Jordan six months earlier.

-When McGovern vs. Bernstein was finally signed for 20 rounds and a $3500 purse, Louisville, Ky. landed the honors.
+When the rematch McGovern and Bernstein was finally signed for 20 rounds and a $3500 purse, Louisville, Ky. landed the honors.
 The city that would later birth Muhammad Ali was to host its first major title fight, though legendary boxers like Joe Choynski, Peter Jackson and “Barbados” Joe Walcott all fought there at one time or another.
-Louisville wasn’t keen on boxing, though, and the police were known to step in and end fights quickly there.
+Louisville hadn’t easily taken to boxing, though, and police were known to step in and end fights quickly there.

-Still, after arriving in town McGovern settled in and appeared in a local stage production at night after his daytime training.
-He was more than just a fighter now, after all.
+Nevertheless, after arriving in town McGovern settled in and appeared in a local stage production at night after his daytime training.
+He was more than just a fighter at this point, after all.

 While contracts were being finished there appeared to be some dispute as to who handled Bernstein’s affairs as manager between Jack Dougherty and Joe Humphries.
 Additionally, the day before the fight Louisville’s city council nearly passed a measure that would charge $500 for each fight that took place within city limits, which would have killed the show.
 The measure was swiftly voted down, however.